- ADMISSIONS & AID

 SIT places the highest importance on research ethics and ensures that students acquire the knowledge needed to conduct field study in an environment in which local and academic normative ethics are observed.

 SIT’s Institutional Review Board (IRB) is headquartered at the main campus in Vermont and incorporates a local review board at each program site abroad.
-SIT’s review boards function as committees on the use of human subjects in research to partially fulfill the institution’s ethical responsibilities within its stated mission and to, when indicated, satisfy requirements of the Code Of Federal Regulations, Title 45, Part 46, Protection Of Human Subjects, Public Welfare, Department Of Health and Human Services, National Institutes Of Health, Office for Protection from Research Risks.
+SIT’s review boards function as committees on the use of human subjects in research to partially fulfill the institution’s ethical responsibilities within its stated mission and, when indicated, to satisfy requirements of the Code Of Federal Regulations, Title 45, Part 46, Protection Of Human Subjects, Public Welfare, Department Of Health and Human Services, National Institutes Of Health, Office for Protection from Research Risks.

 In developing its statement of policies and procedures governing the use of human subjects in research, SIT has considered guidelines of various federal agencies, the ethical codes of principal scholarly associations, and other relevant sources of information.
 The intent of these policies and procedures is to ensure that the rights and safety of human subjects in research are protected.
 Students are expected to fulfill their obligation to protect the rights of people involved in their research.